-A food deficiency is mainly caused when an individual does not get an abundantly amount of the required nutrients in their daily diet which results in dietary deficiency disease.
-Most of the dietary deficiency diseases are caused by lack of minerals, proteins, and vitamins.
+A food deficiency is mainly caused when an individual does not get an abundant amount of the required nutrients in their daily diet which results in a dietary deficiency disease.
+Most of the dietary deficiency diseases are caused due to the deficiency of minerals, proteins, and vitamins.

-The food deficiency diseases are mainly seen in the parts of undeveloped and developing countries.
-In few parts of the world, people are too poor to buy protein-rich food.
-Vitamin and mineral deficiencies are due to diets that lack some of the nutrients found in food components including vegetables, fruit, meat, cereals, pulses, milk, and milk products, etc.
+Food deficiency diseases are mainly seen in the parts of undeveloped and developing countries.
+In a few parts of the world, people are too poor to buy protein-rich food.
+Vitamin and mineral deficiencies are due to diets that lack some nutrients found in food components including vegetables, fruit, meat, cereals, pulses, milk, and milk products, etc.

 Here is the list of all essential nutrients, their sources, and their deficiency.